 Review: Canon Rebel T3i/EOS 600D Review, Richard Butler and Andy Westlake, March 2011

-Review Credibility: Very Good After a thorough evaluation, Donegan recommends the Canon EOS Rebel T3i with some reservations about its kit lens quality, menu organization and slow autofocus in live view.
+After a thorough evaluation, TJ Donegan recommends the Canon EOS Rebel T3i with some reservations about its kit lens quality, menu organization and slow autofocus in live view.
 When the Nikon D5100 appears a few months later for essentially the same price, Donegan prefers it.

-Review Credibility: Very Good Canon offers several excellent cameras in this price range, but the EOS Rebel T3i is "the best compromise," experts here decide.
-This extensive review includes in-the-field shots including a family zoo trip and a dimly lit kindergarten concert, and compares the T3i to several rivals in lab tests.
+Canon offers several excellent cameras in this price range, but the EOS Rebel T3i is "the best compromise," experts here decide.
+This extensive review features in-the-field shots, including a family zoo trip and a dimly lit kindergarten concert, and compares the T3i to several rivals in lab tests.

-Review Credibility: Very Good After a full test, Keller recommends the Canon EOS Rebel T3i as a top choice for beginners.
+After a full test, Jeff Keller recommends the Canon EOS Rebel T3i as a top choice for beginners.
 However, he also likes the newer Nikon D5100, and in that later review he notes a few ways that the Nikon beats the Canon, including low-light shooting.

 Review: DCRP Canon EOS Rebel T3i Review, Jeff Keller, April 26, 2011

-Review Credibility: Very Good More than 440 owners review the Canon EOS Rebel T3i here, and about 90 percent of them give it 4 stars out of 5 or a perfect 5 stars.
+More than 1,100 owners review the Canon EOS Rebel T3i here, and about 94 percent of them give it 4 stars out of 5 or a perfect 5 stars.
 Particularly helpful are the lengthy reviews -- by both camera enthusiasts and non-enthusiasts -- detailing what they like and dislike about the T3i.

 Review: Canon EOS Rebel T3i 18 MP CMOS Digital SLR Camera, Contributors to Amazon.com, As of February 2014